cybwan/springboot-bookstore-demo/README.md

 The script will push images to Docker Hub automically if you set `DOCKER_USERNAME` and `DOCKER_PASSWORD` environment variables in advance.

 ### Run in Kubernetes

+Running in Kubernetes is very easy.
+You can run it with the following command:

 ```bash
 kubectl create namespace bookstore